 - Technology companies are increasingly using economists to better run their businesses.
 (Chapter 2) - The hit Broadway show Hamilton has brought renewed attention to the issue of ticket reselling.
 (Chapter 7) - President Trump has taken a new and controversial approach to international trade.
-(Chapter 9) - A carbon tax and dividend plan has become a focal policy in the debate about global climate change.
-(Chapter 10) - Social media share many features, along with many of the problems, associated with common resources.
-(Chapter 11) - The Supreme Court hears a case about international price discrimination.
-(Chapter 14) - The theory of economic growth can help explain why so many of the world's poorest nations are in sub-Saharan Africa.
-(Chapter 17) - Economist Martin Feldstein explains why the United States is so prosperous.
-(Chapter 17) - Cryptocurrencies may be the money of the future, or they may be a passing fad.
-(Chapter 21) - Living during a hyperinflation, such as the recent situation in Venezuela, is a surreal experience.
-(Chapter 22)
+(Chapter 9) - The theory of economic growth can help explain why so many of the world's poorest nations are in sub-Saharan Africa.
+(Chapter 12) - Economist Martin Feldstein explains why the United States is so prosperous.
+(Chapter 12) - Cryptocurrencies may be the money of the future, or they may be a passing fad.
+(Chapter 16) - Living during a hyperinflation, such as the recent situation in Venezuela, is a surreal experience.
+(Chapter 17) - Recent discussion of trade deficits has included a lot of misinformation.
+(Chapter 19) - The Federal Reserve has started to reassess what it means to target an inflation rate of 2 percent.
+(Chapter 23)